 Ski and Ride

-Gould Academy’s Ski and Ride Program is a developmental program designed for beginner skiers and snowboarders.
-Sunday River Resort is the perfect place to learn to ski or snowboard, with terrain for all ability levels.
+Gould Academy has developmental programs designed for beginner skiers and beginner snowboarders.
+Sunday River Resort is the perfect place to learn, with terrain for all ability levels.

 Students work in small groups with experienced instructors.
 The students progress based on their ability and aptitude, with a focus on proper technique.